jonpalmisc/vfit/README.md

 If you would like to generate instances into a specific directory, you can use the `-o` option.
 For more information, see `./vift.py --help`.

+## Contributing

+All contributions are welcome.
+If you find a bug or have a request for a feature, feel free to create a new issue (or even better, a pull request).

 ## License

 Copyright &copy; 2020 Jon Palmisciano